sergiohinojosa/hub-monaco-templates/README.md

 Repository for deploying Monaco [(Monitoring As Code)](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code) templates via automation.

-The HUB will read the directory as root directory making the deployments of templates more robust and error prone.
+The HUB will read the directory of the template as root directory making the deployments of templates more robust.

 - How to collaborate
   - Fork this repository
-  - Make your changes, test them
+  - Make your changes, test the template you want to deploy.
   - Commit and do a pull request.